3oskil/airbus-ship-detection/README.md

 For more information, visit the [competition page](https://www.kaggle.com/competitions/airbus-ship-detection).

+## Exploratory data analysis

+EDA is provided in the notebook "dataset_eda.ipynb" stored in the "notebooks" folder.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing